KatamariJr/gorm.io/pages/docs/belongs_to.md

 ## FOREIGN KEY Constraints

-You can setup `OnUpdate`, `OnDelete` constraints with tag `constraint`, it will be created when migrating with GORM, for example:
+You can set up `OnUpdate`, `OnDelete` constraints with tag `constraint`, it will be created when migrating with GORM, for example:

 ```go
 type User struct {